Are you ready to earn your online nursing degree?

-Who Can Apply: Intended for LGBTQ+ student athletes or committed allies who are actively involved in the LGBTQ community, this need-based award is open to graduating high school seniors and current undergraduates between the ages of 15-21.
+Who Can Apply: LGBTQ+ and ally student-athletes actively involved in the LGBTQI community may apply for this need-based award.
+Graduating high school seniors and current undergraduates between the ages of 15-21 qualify.

 Pedro Zamora Young Leaders Scholarship

-Who Can Apply: Applicants must live in or attend school in Iowa, Minnesota, North Dakota, South Dakota, or Wisconsin.
-Candidates should also be at least 17 years old and identify as LGBTQIA.
+Who Can Apply: Applicants must either live in or attend postsecondary programs in Iowa, Minnesota, North Dakota, South Dakota, or Wisconsin.
+Candidates should be at least 17 years old and members of LGBTQIA+ communities.

 Point Foundation Community College Scholarship Program

-Who Can Apply: This scholarship program supports self-identified LGBTQ+ students attending or planning to attend an accredited community college before transferring to a four-year institution or graduating with an associate degree.
-The program includes financial assistance, an admissions coach, and a symposium workshop.
+Who Can Apply: This scholarship provides financial support and academic coaching to LGBTQ+ students.
+Each candidate must currently attend or plan to attend an accredited community college before transferring to a four-year institution or graduating with an associate degree.

 Prism Foundation Scholarship

-Who Can Apply: Candidates who are attending or plan to attend a community college, college, university, or vocational/technical school may apply for this merit-based award.
-Applicants should demonstrate a strong commitment to the Asian and Pacific Islander and LGBTQ+ communities.
+Who Can Apply: Students attending or planning to attend community college, college, or vocational/technical school may apply for this merit-based award.
+Applicants should demonstrate a strong history of engagement within the Asian and Pacific Islander and/or LGBTQIA+ communities.